 - Snack – simple healthy snacks are served daily.
 We offer a dry snack such as crackers, cheese, cereal and bread along with a fruit or vegetable.
 Milk and water is offered daily.

-- Outdoor play – on the school’s enclosed playground equipment or indoors in the church’s large social hall room where we bring out tricycles, balls, and climbing equipment for children to use.
+- Outdoor play – children get to enjoy the school’s enclosed playground equipment or, indoors, they can explore the church’s spacious social hall room, equipped with tricycles, balls, and climbing equipment.

 - Music & Movement – children engage in music and movement with teachers daily.